 - Estraderm patch may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are using Estraderm patch.

 - Diabetes patients - Estraderm patch may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Lab tests, including physical exams and blood pressure, may be performed while you use Estraderm patch.
 You should have breast and pelvic exams, and a Pap test at least once a year.
 You should also have periodic mammograms as determined by your doctor.
 Be sure to keep all doctor and lab appointments.

-- Use Estraderm patch with caution in the ELDERLY; they may be more sensitive to its effects, especially dementia.
+- Use Estraderm patch with caution in the ELDERLY; they may be more sensitive to its effects, especially stroke and dementia.

 - Estraderm patch should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.